wilsaj/intro-to-os-vagrant/README.md

 1. install [vagrant](https://vagrantup.com)

-2. either clone or download this repo and `cd` into the directory
+2. either clone or download this repo and `cd` into this repo directory

-3. run `vagrant up` to start the box and `vagrant ssh` to login as adminuser - this `./intro-to-os-vagrant` directory will be sync'd to to `/vagrant` on the VM
+3. run `vagrant up` to build and start the box

+4. run `vagrant ssh` to log in as adminuser.
+By default, the repo `./intro-to-os-vagrant` directory will be sync'd to to `/vagrant` on the VM so you can edit in files on your host machine and they'll appear in `/vagrant/` from the VM

-4. optional: see the commented parts Vagrantfile for info on how to adjust RAM, CPU or link a different synced directory
+5. optional: see the commented parts Vagrantfile for info on how to adjust RAM, CPU or link a different synced directory